attilagk/monoallelic-brain-research/notebook/2017-02-14-beta-from-mixed-model/2017-02-14-beta-from-mixed-model.md

 1. $\hat{\beta}_{pg}$ under the fixed effects agrees with that under the mixed effects model
     * in this case the discrepancy arises from the somewhat different questions that the two analyses address

-The analysis below supports the second case.
+The analysis below appears to support the second case rather than the first.

 ## Calculations